Can landlords give a bad reference?

 Previous landlord references

-Previous landlord references are arguably the most important references that you can get your hands on.
+Yes, landlords can give a bad reference, and previous landlord references are arguably the most important references that you can get your hands on.
 When you speak to the previous landlord, make sure you ask whether they found the tenant trustworthy, if they had any problems with paying their rent on time, and whether they looked after the property.
 You should also ask them whether they would rent to this person again.

 Employer references

-Unless your tenant is unemployed and on benefits, you need to know that they are earning enough to able to afford the rent.
+Unless your tenant is unemployed and on benefits, you need to know that they are earning enough to be able to afford the rent.
 That’s why it is a good idea to get an employer reference.
-When you speak to an employer, you should find out the prospective tenant’s salary, how long they have been with the company, whether they work part or full-time, and whether their employment is secure – especially in these current times.
+When you speak to an employer, you should find out the prospective tenant’s salary, how long they have been with the company, whether they work part-time or full-time, and whether their employment is secure – especially in these current times.
 Some employers may be more receptive than others in releasing this information, but if you can at least confirm their salary, then that is the most important thing.

 What if a tenant refuses to give references?

-With so many tenants competing for properties, if you come across a tenant who cannot pass the referencing process or refuses to provide references, there will probably be a handful of other tenants who will.
-It’s probably not worth taking any risks that you might come to regret later down the line.
-There is no way to completely protect yourself when it comes to choosing a tenant, however, following all the right screening processes is a good place to start.
+There is no way to completely protect yourself when it comes to choosing a tenant; however, following all the right screening processes is a good place to start, as this will also allow you to be able to get past a previous bad landlord reference for new tenants.
 At least if things do go wrong, you know you did everything you could to ensure that you found yourself a good and reliable tenancy.
-A tenant with bad references will always be a risk – but ultimately it is your decision and every tenant and their story will be different, so treat it on a case by case basis
+A tenant with bad references will always be a risk – but ultimately it is your decision, and every tenant and their story will be different, so treat it on a case-by-case basis

 An extra step you can take to give yourself peace of mind is to take out a landlord insurance policy.
 This can cover you against loss of rent, malicious damage caused by tenants and more.
 It doesn’t have to cost the earth to get insured either!
-Many of CIA Landlord Insurance’s partners offer cheap landlord insurance whilst keeping you protected.

 We won't be beaten on any like for like landlord insurance quote.